mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 This article is the first in a multi-part series on the Go programming language.
 It provides an overview of the language and a quick start guide.
-Future articles will cover Go syntax in depth, builtins, tooling, concurrency, solutions to common tasks, reflection, modules, testing, and the future of Go.
+Future articles will cover Go syntax in depth, the standard library, concurrency, reflection, solutions to common tasks, modules, testing, and the future of Go.

 ## Overview